pippo-java/pippo/pippo-freemarker/README.md

 ### i18n

-You can access your translation resources using the i18n helper.
+You can access your translation resources using the i18n method.

     ${i18n("key.name")}